mattmaas/Jarvis-Assistant-for-HASS/README.md

 1. Say the wake word "Jarvis" to activate the assistant.
 2. Give your command or ask a question.
 3. Jarvis will process your request and respond accordingly.

-### Example Commands

-- "Jarvis, turn on the living room lights"
-- "Jarvis, what's the temperature outside?"
-- "Jarvis, type an email to John"
-- "Jarvis, open my project folder"

 ## Installation Guide